Study Tips to Pass the Nurse Practitioner Board Exam on Your First Try

 📅 2.
 Create a Study Schedule and Stick to It

-Cramming doesn’t work for this exam.
-Aim for at least 8 weeks of structured prep with daily or near-daily study sessions.
+✅ Pro tip: Aim for at least 8 weeks of consistent prep with daily or near-daily study sessions.
 Use a planner or digital calendar to:

 📝 3.
 Use High-Quality Review Materials

-An NP-specific online review course (like ours 👩⚕️)
+An NP-specific online review course (like Next-NP 👩⚕️)

 ❓ 4.
 Practice Questions Are Non-Negotiable

-The more practice questions you do, the more confident you'll feel.
-Aim for:
+The more practice questions you complete, the more confident and prepared you’ll feel on exam day.

 ⏱️ 5.
 Simulate the Real Exam